Coffeecoder/tuw_iwos/README.md

 In the folder `iwos/iwos-robot` more details on the docker container can be found.
 Additionally, the setup in this repository may be applied to a local setup.

+## Operating the Independent Wheel Offset Steering
+For more details on how to operate the Independent Wheel Offset Steering robot prototpye please check out the [ROBOT.md](./ROBOT.md) file.

 ## `tuw_iwos` - Metapackage
 Metapackage for `tuw_iwos`.